* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Harvested broccoli should be eaten within four to seven days.
 If you are

-going to freeze it, then do so within 24-48 hours to maintain freshness.
+going to freeze it, then do so within 24 to 48 hours to maintain freshness.
 Make sure you blanch the broccoli before you freeze it.

 Frozen broccoli will last about six months in the freezer.
-Or you can pickle it using a pressure canner.
+Or you can pickle it using a bath canner.
 Pickled broccoli will last about one year.